 Training must be delivered in a suitable environment and in accordance with the UKATA Training Centre & Equipment Minimum Standards.
-All equipment must be of a suitable quality and quantity for delegates to achieve learning outcomes and must comply with relevant national law and practice.
+All equipment must be of a suitable quality and quantity for learners to achieve learning outcomes and must comply with relevant national law and practice.
 Tutors must ensure all equipment and materials comply with relevant national regulations and best practices.

-The class size and tutor to delegate ratio must allow training to be delivered in a safe manner and enable delegates to achieve the learning outcomes.
-The approved training delivery methods for this training along with the maximum tutor to delegate ratios are:
+The class size and tutor to learner ratio must allow training to be delivered in a safe manner and enable learners to achieve learning outcomes.
+The approved training delivery methods for this training along with the maximum tutor to learner ratios are:

-Classroom: 1:15 (maximum) Virtual Classroom: 1:12 (maximum)
+Classroom: 1:15 Virtual Classroom: 1:12